 - 1. The revegetation has been established with local plant species that provide sufficient cover and structure, and that is likely to develop into a self-sustaining system with only moderate ongoing management and maintenance. - 2.
 The revegetation has been established from locally sourced seeds or specimens.
-The NVC will permit plants established from seed or cuttings sourced from drier climates relative to the area being revegetated to enable the plants to be resilient to climate change, but they should still be from within the same general geographic region. - 3.
+The NVC will permit plants established from seed or cuttings sourced from climates relative to the area being revegetated to enable the plants to be resilient to climate change, but they should still be, where possible, from within the same general geographic region.
+The NVC may choose to refer to appropriate climate change modelling where making any assessment. - 3.
 There is a reasonable representation of plant species and structural diversity reflecting a naturally occurring community.